kavonjon/onaylf/docs/documentation.md

 - **Python:** 3.10 or higher (for local development)
 - **PostgreSQL:** 16
 - **Docker and Docker Compose:** For production deployment
-- **Nginx Proxy Manager** - A separate Docker container that handles SSL certificates, domain routing, and reverse proxy.
-This runs outside of the ONAYLF repository and must be set up before deploying ONAYLF.
+- **External Load Balancer:** (e.g., AWS ALB, Google Cloud Load Balancer, DigitalOcean Load Balancer) that handles SSL termination and forwards traffic to the server
-- Domain name configured (for production use with SSL)
+- Domain name configured pointing to your load balancer
-- SSL certificate (automatically obtained through Nginx Proxy Manager via Let's Encrypt)
+- SSL certificate configured on your load balancer

 ### Environment Setup
 1. **Create .env file in project root**